Stape

 This setup allows you to combine all your customer information in one place, making it easier to understand and reach out to them more effectively.
 Whether you are new to tracking or an experienced specialist, this guide can help you create a CDP that significantly improves how you manage customer data.

-How the schema of CDP on sGTM looks likeCopy link to this section
+How the schema of CDP on sGTM looks like

 The server Google Tag Manager container will receive requests on all user interactions, whether online or offline.
 You can use standard clients like GA4 or Data Client to receive online events from web GTM.
 To retrieve offline events, you can use webhooks.
 Later in the blog, I will show how to send and debug webhook data inside sGTM.

 No matter what type of data sGTM receives, it will store the data in the database.
 There are several databases that sGTM can be integrated with, for example, Firebase, Supabase (much cheaper than Firestore), or Stape Store.
-Here I will use the Stape Store since it is a built-in functionality inside Stape and is free of charge for Stape-paid customers (Business plans or higher).
+Here I will use the Stape Store since it is a built-in functionality inside Stape and is free of charge for Stape-paid customers (Pro plans or higher).

 Besides the sGTM and store, we will also utilize a unique user identifier, which will help store data for one user in the same document.